 Venus in a dusk sky showed a little flare until the I.S. had settled for perhaps 20-30s, then almost none.
 Venusís brilliant white gibbous orb, at 19Ē across, was then very easy to make out, by far the best view of it I have had with binoculars.
 This is impressive Ė more than a few spotting scopes struggle with Venus.

-With the usual caveat about waiting for the I.S. to settle down, the view of Jupiter is outstanding for binoculars.
-The planet appears as a perfect disk, an unexpectedly large one due to the high magnification.
+With the usual caveat about waiting for the I.S. to settle down, the view of Jupiter was outstanding for binoculars.
+The planet appeared as a perfect disk, an unexpectedly large one due to the high magnification.
 There is no spiking or smearing at all.
-In a brightening dawn sky that lowers the contrast a bit, I could even make out a hint of the equatorial belts.
-Jupiterís Galilean moons are, of course, super easy to track with these.
+In a brightening dawn sky that lowers the contrast a bit, I could even make out a hint of the equatorial belts, a rare ability in binoculars.
+Jupiterís Galilean moons were super easy to track with these.